The History of Skyline Queenstown

 - Skyline Gondola, Restaurant & Luge gets re-branded to Skyline Queenstown.

 - New Zealand's first Gondola assisted bike lift begins with a 4 month trial season from Jan - May.
-It's so successful that the first official Queenstown Mountain Biking season opens on the 17th Sept 2011 to allow bikers access to the Queenstown Bike Park for an 8 month season.
+It's so successful that the first official Queenstown Mountain Biking season opens on the 17th of September 2011 to allow bikers access to the Queenstown Bike Park for an 8 month season.
 The souvenir shop also joins the refurbishment list as it's renovated this year to modernise the shop within the rest of the Skyline complex.

 - Stargazing tours open for business to show off our incredible night sky.